 Identify and prove that CX is working in your business with proof points.

 Share these proof points and successes with employees and partners, and celebrate them!
-Building an excitement and buzz around CX and its wins will gain advocates for more to be done with your future CX improvements.
+Building excitement and a buzz around CX and its wins will gain advocates for your future CX improvements.

 One-to-ones with business partners